Neutral / cushion / high arch

 The UA Spine™ chassis is a foam technology that makes up part of the mid-sole unit.
 It actually looks like part of the human spine and its purpose is pretty similar.
 It delivers structured support to the foot.
 From the heel to the forefoot area, the chassis is able to give underfoot support because it functions through the gait cycle.

 The Micro G® foam is placed above the chassis of the Under Armour Spine Venom 2.
 It’s made from a durable yet responsive material.
 It has bounce-back mechanics, so the foot can experience a bit of springiness to every step.
 It also gives back impact energy to the runner to make each step more empowering.
+This midsole foam is also used in other Under Armour running shoes, like the Micro G Assert 7.

 The upper unit of this running shoe uses a breathable mesh that continually lets air into the shoe to keep the foot cool and dry.
 It has a cushioned foam underneath it to give additional support to the foot.
 Now, the upper wrap feels snug yet comfortable.